TheDomcio/WonderfulPolishLanguage/README.md

 (There is also a [pumpkin holiday](https://pl.wikipedia.org/wiki/Halloween) that is celebrated in the USA and some people want to celebrate in Poland, but it is really rated very 50/50 in Poland, some people think it's nothing bad - just fun, other Poles think that this holiday does not fit into our Polish - Slavic culture and has been forcibly brought from abroad for commercial purposes, I personally don't mind this holiday, but I also think that the latter opinion is really reasonable and it's just "some kind of event" and those who play it shouldn't require the Poles to take part in it too.
 The day after 31 is quite a sad day, that is [All Saints' Day](https://pl.wikipedia.org/wiki/Uroczysto%C5%9B%C4%87_Wszystkich_%C5%9Awi%C4%99tych) for us such a Halloween once was an event called ["Dziady"](https://pl.wikipedia.org/wiki/Dziady_(zwyczaj)) ([Here you can read more about it](https://culture.pl/en/article/the-polish-halloween-all-you-need-to-know-about-dziady)).

+## History (Historia)

+([Here](#historical-historyczne) on my list are YouTube channels about history)

+- [Tytus.Edu.PL](https://tytus.edu.pl) - "Your guide to history".
+An interesting historical site containing a large number of articles describing various historical events.
+- [Histmag.org](https://histmag.org) - Another noteworthy Polish history portal.
+- [Ciekawostki historyczne](https://ciekawostkihistoryczne.pl/) - "The most popular magazine about history in Poland".
+The articles are written in the form of trivia.
+- [Historia.org.pl](https://historia.org.pl/) - Nice Polish history portal.
+You will find there a lot of articles, reviews and more.

 ## Math (Matematyka)

 ([Here](#mathematical-and-information-technology-matematyczne-i-informatyczne) on my list are the math YouTube channels)